thinktandem/thinktandem.io/src/content/articles/drupal8-addressfield-to-address.md

 Conclusion
 ---------

 When doing a migration, always check first in the src/Plugin/migrate folder of the modules / entity you are trying to migrate.
 The Drupal 8 migration system has matured a lot over the past 3 years.
 More often than not, your solution is already baked in.
-If your organization needs help with a Drupal 8 Migration, [Contact Us](https://thinktandem.io/contact/) to chat more about it!
+If your organization needs help with a Drupal 8 Migration, fill out the form below and we can chat more about it!